ov-studio/Vital.kit/console/src/README.md

 npm update        # update within semver ranges in package.json
 ```

-To bump a major version (e.g. React 19), update the version in `package.json` first, then `npm install`, then test thoroughly with `npm run dev` before shipping.
+To bump a major version (e.g. React 19), update the version in `package.json` first, then `npm install`, then test thoroughly with `npm run dev` prior shipping.